-Skagway has two airlines operating out of the local airport, Wings of Alaska and Alaska Seaplanes.
+Skagway has two airlines operating out of the local airport, Fjord Flying Service and Alaska Seaplanes.
 Both companies charter flights to and from Juneau and other southeast Alaska towns several times a day.

 Skagway is serviced by the Alaska State Ferry system.
 Ferries arrive daily during the summer season (weather dependent) and several times a week during the winter.
 Most ferries can transport large recreational vehicles as well.
 Skagway is also a major cruise ship port.
 Cruise ships dock in Skagway daily during the summer season and typically stay 8 hours.
 Cruise Line Agency of Alaska maintains a docking calendar.